 A Little less judgement, a Little more Thanksgiving 2.0

-I’ve tried to raise my kids to be open minded, kind and caring little beings, so it is only right I lead through example.
-I thought there was a big lesson to learn from today’s events.
-I’m reminded of all the many blessings and gifts I have in my life.
-I’m also reminded of what my dad used to say to me when I was younger, “when you point one finger at someone, remember there are three pointing back at you!”
+I’ve tried so hard to raise my kids to be open-minded and kind, and I guess that means I have to lead by example, for real.
+Today was a big lesson.
+It reminds me of all the good things I actually have in my life.
+And it really brings back something my dad used to say to me when I was little, “When you point one finger at someone, remember there are three pointing back at you!”
+He was so right.

 Happy Holidays from the entire MommaBear Team.